sankalpsingha/CurrencyMan/docs/dev.md

 # Build the extension for both browsers
 npm run build:multi

-# Run tests in both Chrome and Firefox
+# Run tests in both Chrome and Firefox (headless mode)
 npm run test:e2e

-# Run tests in Chrome only
+# Run tests in Chrome only (headless mode)
 npm run test:e2e:chrome

-# Run tests in Firefox only
+# Run tests in Firefox only (headless mode)
 npm run test:e2e:firefox

+# Run tests with visible browsers (non-headless mode)
+npm run test:e2e:visible

+# Run tests in Chrome only with visible browser
+npm run test:e2e:chrome:visible

+# Run tests in Firefox only with visible browser
+npm run test:e2e:firefox:visible
 ```

+Headless mode runs browsers in the background without a visible UI, which is faster and better suited for automated testing environments like CI/CD pipelines or pre-commit hooks.
+Non-headless mode shows the browser UI during test execution, which is useful for debugging and visualizing test behavior.

 ### Future Testing Improvements